 Over time, the brightness of TFT screens can degrade.
-For this reason, a set of controls are provided to adjust the brightness of each screen individually and globally.
+For this reason, a set of controls are provided on the Options - Meter - Setup screen to adjust the brightness of each screen individually and globally.

 The brightness for each screen can be adjusted from 0-9 using the selection buttons.
 A selection window will appear with the current level highlighted.